Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: Yeah, but you only eat a little bit of it.

-A: How much I ate on that show, usually I eat just a little bit, but when I went on that show, I ate a full cup.
+A: You know how much I ate on that fricking show, usually I eat just a little bit, but when I went on that show, I ate a full cup.
 Because they had me eating so much.
 So I ate a full cup of a lot of that stuff.

 Q: Did you detox?

 A: Pardon?

-Q: Did you detox?
+Q: And did you detox?

-A: [unintelligible]
+A: It didn't cause me to detox.

 Q: [unintelligible]